-Initiative Details RHF Accessibility Certified Rick Hansen Foundation Accessibility Certification (RHFAC) is a national rating system that measures and certifies the level of meaningful access of buildings and sites.
-Signage and Wayfinding for Visual Impairment Signs throughout the terminal are glare-free in high contrast colours and of a universal font (text: san serif, numbers: Arabic) and size.
+Initiative Details 2025 Progress Report RHF Accessibility Certified Rick Hansen Foundation Accessibility Certification (RHFAC) is a national rating system that measures and certifies the level of meaningful access of buildings and sites.
+In Place Signage and Wayfinding for Visual Impairment Signs throughout the terminal are glarefree in high contrast colours and of a universal font (text: san serif, numbers: Arabic) and size.
 Tactile symbols (Braille) are included in signs used for: Washrooms, Elevators, and service animal areas.
-Undertaking a complete refresh of interior signage to further improve visibility for people with a visual disability.
-Accessible Routes and Passageways The RAA ensures that no barrier exists or are created along accessible routes.
+Undertaking a complete refresh of interior signage to further improve visibility for people In Place In Place Refresh is being produced Accessible Routes and Passageways with a visual disability.
+The RAA ensures that no barrier exists or are created along accessible routes.
 Accessible paths to the following facilities are regularly checked by both the RAA and service partners and any obstructions are removed from: Washrooms, Restaurants, Shops, Business lounges, Communications equipment, Information and check-in counters, Drop-off and pick-up areas and Exterior paths of travel, such as parking and service animal relief areas.
-Accessible Washrooms All washrooms are equipped with barrier free sinks and accessible stalls containing grab bars.
-Accessible / Priority Seating Areas Seating areas located in the terminal are positioned along paths of travel at thirty meters or less.
+In Place Accessible Washrooms All washrooms are equipped with barrier free sinks and accessible stalls containing grab bars.
+In Place Accessible / Priority Seating Areas Seating areas located in the terminal are positioned along paths of travel at thirty meters or less.
 In boarding areas, priority seating is assigned and marked as such for use by persons with disabilities and are located: close to boarding gates and in view of flight information displays (FIDs) that show departures and gate assignments.
-Family Washroom and Adult Changeroom Family washroom located on main floor.
-Plans for a family washroom and adult changeroom in the hold room are currently under way.
+In Place Family Washroom and Adult Changeroom Family washroom located pre-security Plans for a family washroom and adult changeroom in the hold room are currently underway.
+Both the Family Washroom and Universal Washroom are complete and in use.

 Service Animal Relief Area The pre-security service animal relief area is marked by tactile signage and located in the grassed area between Regina Avenue and the short-term parking lot.
 A garbage can and waste bags are provided at the relief area.
 The post-security service animal relief area is marked by tactile signage and located at the north end of the post-security seating area.
 A sink, garbage can, and waste bags are provided at the relief area.
-Maintenance of Accessible Features and Equipment The RAA's Technology service partner has personnel on-site to provide regular maintenance and troubleshooting for check-in kiosks, PA system and Flight Information Display.
+In Place Maintenance of Accessible Features and Equipment The RAA's Technology service partner has personnel on-site to provide regular maintenance and troubleshooting for check-in kiosks, PA system and Flight Information Display.
 The RAA's Custodial service partner patrols areas several times per day and reports any facility in need of repair to the RAA Maintenance department.
 They also provide regularly scheduled cleaning of the service animal relief area post-security.
 The RAA Maintenance department provides regular maintenance and repairs to terminal facilities i.e., repairs to flooring and sidewalks to maintain a level walking surface and maintain the pre-security service animal relief areas, etc. During the performance of their duties, RAA Maintenance and service partners will ensure that no barriers exist or are created along accessible routes.
-Air Terminal Building Barrier-Free Curb Zone With Intercom Curbside assistance intercom located for convenience of passenger and monitored 24/7.
+In Place Air Terminal Building Barrier-Free Curb Zone With Intercom Curbside assistance intercom located for convenience of passenger and monitored 24/7.
+In Place Quiet Room Pre-security room with a private accessible washroom Seating, prayer mats, and religious materials provided for individuals seeking a space to perform a religious ceremony Seating provided for infant feeding needs in a quiet space In Place/Ongoing (Completed January 2025)